TillitschScHocK/WDMyCloud-HA-Integration/README.md

+> ⚠️ **Attention:**
-> ⚠️ **Attention:** This project is currently under development.
+> !This project is currently under development and dont work well!
-> Values are not yet fully or accurately tracked and may be incomplete or incorrect.
+> Do not use it at the moment!!!

 # WD MyCloud EX2 Ultra – Home Assistant Integration